Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822: Validation and completeness

-The left panel of Fig.\,\ref{fig:completeness_fracs} shows the completeness fraction, defined as the recovery rate, versus the magnitude, for each region and galaxy.
-It shows the expected behaviour of high completeness at bright magnitudes, falling to lower values for fainter clusters.
+Figure\,\ref{fig:completeness_fracs} shows the completeness fraction, defined as the recovery rate, versus the magnitude and half-light radius for each region and galaxy.
+The full two-dimensional map is shown alongside the projected completeness fractions shown as histograms along each axis.
+The projected histograms in the top panels display the expected behaviour of high completeness at bright magnitudes, falling to lower values for fainter clusters.
 We estimate the $50\%$ and $90\%$ completeness limits by fitting a logistic function to the decay using a non-linear least squares method; the resulting limits are listed in Table~\ref{tab:completeness_limits}.
 These magnitude limits are assumed to be constant with age.
-When translating these magnitude limits into mass limits (see Sect.~\ref{agesmasses}), we find that, overall, we are ${\sim}50\%$ complete to $M \lesssim 10^3~{M}_{\odot}$ for ages $\lesssim100\,\rm{Myr}$, and to $M \lesssim 3\times10^4~{M}_{\odot}$ for ages of ${\sim}10\,\rm{Gyr}$, in both galaxies.
+When translating these magnitude limits into mass limits (see Sect.~\ref{agesmasses}), we find that, overall, we are ${\sim}50\%$ complete to $M \lesssim 10^3~{M}_{\odot}$ for ages $\lesssim100\,\rm{Myr}$, and to $M \lesssim 2\times10^4~{M}_{\odot}$ for ages of ${\sim}10\,\rm{Gyr}$, in both galaxies.
 We note, however, that the assumption of constant magnitude completeness limits is a simplification, as completeness may vary somewhat with age due to differences in cluster appearance.

-We also examine how the completeness depends on half-light radius, as shown in the right-hand panels of Fig.\,\ref{fig:completeness_fracs}.
-Our results indicate that the completeness increases with half-light radius in both the inner and outer regions of the galaxies, reaching a maximum at cluster half-light radii of 2 and 4\,pc in the inner regions.
-Beyond this range, recovery rates in the inner regions begin to decline, while in the outer regions, they continue to rise.
-In the inner regions, very few clusters are recovered with half-light radii exceeding 8\,pc due to the difficulty discerning them against the ambient stellar field.
+We also examine how the completeness depends on half-light radius, as shown in the vertically-oriented projected histograms in Fig.\,\ref{fig:completeness_fracs}.
+Our results indicate that the completeness generally decreases with half-light radius across both regions and galaxies, following a maximum at half-light radii of ${\sim}2$--3\,pc.
+Recovery rates in the inner regions decline steeply beyond this maximum, whereas those in the outer regions decline more shallowly.

 The synthetic clusters were also used to test the accuracy of our photometry method.
 Adopting the IC\,10 \YE image as a representative case, we performed photometry in the same way as described in Sect.\,\ref{photometry}, using the same aperture correction relationship and aperture sizes.
 In Fig.\,\ref{fig:input_mes_mag_comp}, we plot the input vs. measured minus input \YE magnitudes for the separate regions.
 For sources brighter than \YE $= 19$, the mean offset is very small, 0.01 magnitudes in the outer region and 0.06 in the inner region, indicating excellent agreement, albeit with a slight bias towards fainter recovered magnitudes.
 For fainter clusters, the mean offset increases to 0.42 and 0.69 magnitudes in the outer and inner regions, respectively.
 Translating this magnitude offset to stellar mass (see Sect.~\ref{agesmasses}), it corresponds to offsets of $\log_{10}(M/M_\odot){\sim}0.2$ and ${\sim}0.3$, in the outer and inner regions, respectively, across both young and old clusters.